-- 8.74 As stated the above, the site includes ditches and it is proposed to infill two of these.
+- 9.52 As stated, the site includes ditches, and it is proposed to infill two of these.
 This would generally be sought to be avoided, on the basis that it would provide natural drainage features which would also other benefits including from a biodiversity and visual perspective.
 As a result, I note that the Lead Local Flood Authority (LLFA) initially questioned the need for this.
-The response received was that as the location ecological receptor site was fixed, and the ditches in question were not simply confined to the perimeter of the site, development would be undeliverable on this parcel of land if the ditches were to be retained. - 8.75 The LLFA accepted this view and having assessed the location of the ditches, although unfortunate, I also consider it to be a reasonable conclusion to draw and note that the ditch being retained is to be enhanced (as discussed in the Biodiversity section above).
+The response received was that as the location ecological receptor site was fixed, and the ditches in question were not simply confined to the perimeter of the site, development would be undeliverable on this parcel of land if the ditches were to be retained. - 9.53 The LLFA accepted this view and having assessed the location of the ditches, although unfortunate, I also consider it to be a reasonable conclusion to draw and note that the ditch being retained is to be enhanced (as discussed in the Biodiversity section above).
 It should also be noted the LMIDB would need to give their consent (outside of the planning process) for these works, although as per the consultation section above, they do not raise an objection to the proposal.
 Aside from this, the drainage strategy is to provide permeable paving within the car park and a below ground storage tank.
 The scheme would also lead to the reduction in off site discharge rates, which the LLFA welcome.
 It is noted that the LLFA, on the basis of the receipt of further information do not object to the scheme and have requested conditions.
-I have recommended these and as such consider that the proposal is acceptable in this regard. - 8.76 Southern Water have commented that there is a public water main which crosses the site.
+As such consider that the proposal is acceptable in this regard. - 9.54 Southern Water have commented that there is a public water main which crosses the site.
 They set out the requirements in respect of this and also recommended a condition.
-I have recommended this condition and on this basis consider this matter to be satisfactorily addressed.
+On this basis, consider this matter to be satisfactorily addressed.